hitblast/Alter/README.md

 - Self-validating binaries like [Discord](https://discord.com/) do not cooperate with the attribute modifications happening inside, and could very as well broken once they're customized.
-To solve this, I've tried incorporating a [blacklist feature]() for apps which shouldn't be modified at all.
+To solve this, I've tried incorporating a blacklist of apps which should be prohibited from modifying unless the user really desires.

 - The [Flutter Engine](https://github.com/flutter/engine) is a part of the compiled binary (obviously since it's a Flutter project), so there will always be a tiny burden of a few megabytes worth of memory usage unless Flutter is optimized further.

+- For now, Alter cannot modify the system apps on macOS due to SIP (System Integrity Protection) being a thing.

 - Large apps like IDEs such as [Android Studio](https://developer.android.com/studio) tend to check for file integrity before updating instead of entirely replacing the binary due to their sheer size.
 It's suggested to remove the icon and reapply after completing the update procedure.
+The blacklist rule also applies for such binaries.

 ## Contributing